 As one of the UK’s leading media law trainers and consultants, I work with national and regional media, government, NGOs, PR agencies and charities.
-I am a journalist of 29 years’ experience, and since 2000 I have created and managed successful courses in media law, journalism and production journalism for print, broadcast and the web.
+I am a journalist of 30 years’ experience, and since 2000 I have created and managed successful courses in media law, journalism and production journalism for web, print and broadcast.

 All of my in-house courses are tailored to the client’s particular business and their precise needs.
 I work with clients beforehand to draw up a detailed itinerary for their approval, so they can be sure the training will deliver exactly what they need.